andreabellome/astra-documentation/docs/matlab/Ephemerides & constants/Uranus system/approxEphemUraMoons_cc.md

 27/08/2024, J.C Garcia Mateas: corrected the Orbital Elements for the reference epoch & added function description & comments.
 FUNCTIONS %%

+## INPUTS
+- idmoon: number indicating which Uranus moon to consider.
+- t: Epoch at which moon state vector & Orbital Elements are to be computed, expressed in days past since MJD2000.

 ## Function Signature
 ```matlab